stevage/PTV-API-doc/6-3-transportpoisbymap.md

 (image missing)

-limit        =        the minimum number of POIs (stops or outlets) required to create a cluster, as well as the maximum number of POIs returned as part of a cluster in the JSON response (for example, if the limit is "4", at least 4 POIs are required to form a cluster; and in the JSON response, if there are 7 total locations in a cluster, only 4 will be listed in the response) e.g. 4 devid        =        the developer ID supplied in your email from PTV signature        =        the customised message digest calculated using the method in the Quick start guide Response
+* limit        =        the minimum number of POIs (stops or outlets) required to create a cluster, as well as the maximum number of POIs returned as part of a cluster in the JSON response (for example, if the limit is "4", at least 4 POIs are required to form a cluster; and in the JSON response, if there are 7 total locations in a cluster, only 4 will be listed in the response) e.g. 4
+* devid        =        the developer ID supplied in your email from PTV
+* signature        =        the customised message digest calculated using the method in the Quick start guide

+###Response
 Returns a list of JSON objects which are either "locations" or "clusters"; "clusters" have their own list of "locations" within them.
 "locations" have either a "stop" or "outlet" (i.e. ticket outlet) object embedded within them.
 For more information on the data structures, check out the JSON object structure.

-Each stop and outlet "location" object has the following attributes: suburb        string
+####Each stop and outlet "location" object has the following attributes:

-&ndash; the suburb name
-&ndash; e.g. "Belgrave"
+* suburb        string &ndash; the suburb name &ndash; e.g. "Belgrave"
-location_name        string
-&ndash; the name of the stop based on a concise geographic description &ndash; e.g. "20-Barkly Square/115 Sydney Rd (Brunswick)" lat        decimal number
+* location_name        string &ndash; the name of the stop based on a concise geographic description &ndash; e.g. "20-
+* Barkly Square/115 Sydney Rd (Brunswick)"
-&ndash; geographic coordinate of latitude
-&ndash; e.g. -37.82005
+* lat        decimal number &ndash; geographic coordinate of latitude &ndash; e.g. -37.82005
-lon        decimal number
-&ndash; geographic coordinate of longitude
-&ndash; e.g. 144.95047
+* lon        decimal number &ndash; geographic coordinate of longitude &ndash; e.g. 144.95047
-distance        decimal number
-&ndash; returns zero in the context of this API
+* distance        decimal number &ndash; returns zero in the context of this API

-"stop" objects have the following extra attributes: transport_type        string
+####"stop" objects have the following extra attributes:

-&ndash; the mode of transport serviced by the stop &ndash; e.g. can be either "train", "tram", "bus", "vline" or "nightrider" stop_id        numeric string
+* transport_type        string &ndash; the mode of transport serviced by the stop &ndash; e.g. can be either "train", "tram", "bus", "vline" or "nightrider"
-&ndash; the unique identifier of each stop
-&ndash; e.g. "2171"
+* stop_id        numeric string &ndash; the unique identifier of each stop &ndash; e.g. "2171"

-While "outlet" objects have the following extra attributes: outlet_type        string (limited values)
+####While "outlet" objects have the following extra attributes:

-&ndash; either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind &ndash; e.g. "retail" business_name        string
+* outlet_type        string (limited values) &ndash; either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind &ndash; e.g. "retail"
-&ndash; the business name of the outlet
-&ndash; e.g. "IGA Victoria Harbour"
+* business_name        string &ndash; the business name of the outlet &ndash; e.g. "IGA Victoria Harbour"

-For each set of locations and clusters, it will also return the following objects: minLat        decimal number
+####For each set of locations and clusters, it will also return the following objects:

-&ndash; the minimum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)**
+* minLat        decimal number &ndash; the minimum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*

     &ndash; e.g. -37.81959

-minLong        decimal number
+* minLong        decimal number

-&ndash; the minimum longitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)**
+    &ndash; the minimum longitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*

     &ndash; e.g. 144.979126

-maxLat        decimal number
+* maxLat        decimal number

-&ndash; the maximum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)**
+    &ndash; the maximum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*

     &ndash; e.g. -37.8134956

-maxLong        decimal number
+* maxLong        decimal number

-&ndash; the maximum longitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)**
+    &ndash; the maximum longitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*

     &ndash; e.g. 144.9854

-weightedLat        decimal number
+* weightedLat        decimal number

-&ndash; latitude at the point that is the average of all POIs returned in a grid cell** &ndash; e.g. -37.81671 weightedLong        decimal number
+    &ndash; latitude at the point that is the average of all POIs returned in a grid cell\*\*

+    &ndash; e.g. -37.81671

+* weightedLong        decimal number

-&ndash; longitude at the point that is the average of all POIs returned in a grid cell** &ndash; e.g. 144.982849 totalLocations        integer
+    &ndash; longitude at the point that is the average of all POIs returned in a grid cell\*\*

+    &ndash; e.g. 144.982849

+* totalLocations        integer

-&ndash; the total number of locations within the region described above &ndash; e.g. 7
+    &ndash; the total number of locations within the region described above

+    &ndash; e.g. 7

-**        The set of coordinates above describe the following points (sample only):
+\*\*        The set of coordinates above describe the following points (sample only):

+(image missing)